-For the accurate and continuous follow up of shareholders' data, the Company formed a special register "The Shareholders' Register" to be maintained and updated with the specified clearing agency - the Kuwait Clearing Company (KCC).
-This register includes names of shareholders as well as details of the number of shares they hold.
+For the accurate and continuous follow up of maintained and updated with the specified clearing agency - the Kuwait Clearing Company (KCC).
+This details of the number of their shares they hold.
 The KCC also maintains any amendments to the existing data and records in its register.
 Data incorporated in the shareholders' register is treated with the greatest degree of protection and confidentiality in line with applicable laws and regulations.